 35.3.12.6 Operation for MLD listen interval

-During multi-link (re)setup, the value carried in Listen Interval field in the (Re)Association Request frame sent by a non-AP STA affiliated with a non-AP MLD to an AP affiliated with an AP MLD is requested at the MLD level.
+During multi-link (re)setup, the value carried in the (16828) Listen Interval field in the (Re)Association Request frame sent by a non-AP STA affiliated with a non-AP MLD to an AP affiliated with an AP MLD is requested at the MLD level.
 The value of the Listen Interval field shall be in units of the maximum value of beacon intervals corresponding to the links that the non-AP MLD intends to setup in the (Re)Association Request frame (see 9.4.1.6 (Listen Interval field)).
 The AP affiliated with the AP MLD may reject the multi-link (re)setup because the listen interval requested by the non-AP MLD is too large.
 After successful multi-link (re)setup, the AP MLD shall use the listen interval in determining the lifetime of frames that it buffers for the non-AP MLD.

-NOTE—The value of the Listen Interval field is not changed after successful multi-link (re)setup.
+NOTE—The value of the Listen Interval field remains unchanged (#15056) after successful multi-link (re)setup.

 …

 In this example, AP MLD has three affiliated APs: AP 1 operates on link 1, AP 2 operates on link 2, and AP 3 operates on link 3.
 The beacon intervals of link 1, link 2, and link 3 are 250 ms, 200 ms, and 70 ms, respectively.
 Non-AP STA 1 affiliated with the non-AP MLD sends an Association Request frame to AP 1 affiliated with the AP MLD.
 The non-AP STA 1 requests three links to be setup (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3) and set the value of Listen Interval field carried in the Association Request frame to 1 and the value of Listen Interval field in units of 250 ms. Therefore, the listen interval requested by the non-AP MLD is 250 ms. AP 1 affiliated with the AP MLD accepts the three links for this multi-link setup (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3) by sending an Association Response frame to non-AP STA 1 affiliated with the non-AP MLD.
-After the successful multi-link setup, non-AP STA 2 and non-AP STA 3 enter in power save mode.
+After the successful multi-link setup, non-AP STA 2 and non-AP STA 3 enter (#16603) power save mode.
 A little later, non-AP STA 1 enters power save mode (i.e., signals PM = 1).
 In this case, the AP MLD shall buffer the DL BUs to the non-AP MLD at least for 250 ms. At T1, the non-AP STA 1 receives a Beacon frame on link 1, then a non-AP STA affiliated with the non-AP MLD is required to wake up to receive at least one Beacon frame before T2 where T2 = T1 + 250 ms, for example, the non-AP STA 1 receives the second Beacon frame on link 1 (at T1 + 250 ms), or the non-AP STA 2 receives the second Beacon frame on link 2 (at T1 + 200 ms), or the non-AP STA 3 receives the fourth Beacon frame on link 3 (at T1 + 280 ms).
 The figure was simplified to show the first Beacon frames on all links as aligned.
 In real deployment, the first TBTTs on all links may not be aligned.

 …